Archaic America (pre 1492)

 i. fish and nut harvests permitted year round dwelling

 c.
-Central Riverine Archaic Koster tradition Illinois River Valley 9,500 BP to 1,300 BP
+Central Riverine Archaic Koster tradition Illinois River Valley 9,500 BCE to 1,300 BCE

 i. fish, waterfowl, mussels; houses of brush plastered in clay